 An internal stye, which is located on the underside of your eyelid, also leads to a red and painful swelling.
 However, the hidden location prevents the stye from creating a whitehead.
 Instead, it will disappear slowly once the infection is past, or a small cyst filled with fluid may remain.
-If that happens, your Calgary eye doctor may need to open and drain the cyst.
+If that happens, your Bridgeland eye doctor may need to open and drain the cyst.

 Cause of Styes